sapnasharmanaresh/blood-bank/posts/2013-05-10-credibility-comes-with-merit-not-ownership.markdown

 The first one is the idea of trademarking the word, take license fees for it and then support a local community?
 Really?
 I don't think that will work anyway.
 I even can't understand the thought _supporting a user group or the community by taking license fees for a trademark_.
 Good working usegroups, hackathons, meetups are supported anyway - some more some less - but they're supported by local companies or public institutions because they *want to do it* and NOT because they *have to do it*.
 Supporting the community ISN'T A MUST it IS GOODWILL.

-Second: I had to laugh a bit but I am also really surprised and disappointed to see [Thomas Bachem](https://twitter.com/thomasbachem) and [Bundesverband Deutsche Startups e.V.](https://deutschestartups.org/) wanting to work out a legal document about how to use the trademark.
-Yeah... make the world even more complex than it is.
-Sorry, this thought is not worth thinking about more than a nano-second.
+Second: I am also really surprised and disappointed to see [Thomas Bachem](https://twitter.com/thomasbachem) and [Bundesverband Deutsche Startups e.V.](https://deutschestartups.org/) wanting to work out a legal document about how to use the trademark.
+Should we make the world more complex than it is?

 Moreover - in a [blogpost on SiliconAlle](http://siliconallee.com/startups/2013/05/07/young-targets-backs-down-after-hackathon-trademark-backlash) they are talking about Lutz Leichsenring and that _"He also insisted that Young Targets was never going to ask “non-commercial” hackathons for money and emphasized that he and his team wanted to talk to the community to figure out the best way of using the brand"_ - are we going to distinguish between commercial and a non-commercial hackathons now?
 Or - can someone explain to me what a commercial hackathon is?
 I organized a few of them - for free - for money - but all non profit.